spacehuhn/ArduinoPcap/README.md

 ### Saving onto a SD-Card

 For that you will need a SD-Card (obviously).
-You can connect it direcly to the ESP8266/ESP32, but I recomment buying a SD-Card module/shield.
+You can connect it direcly to the ESP8266/ESP32, but I recommend buying a SD-Card module/shield.
 Wire up the SPI connection (MOSI,MISO,SCL,CS,GND,VCC) to your module and basically you are ready to go!
 [If you don't know which pins to connect to which, just search for a pinout picture of your module]

 The included examples will save a new .pcap file every 30s.
 If you open the serial monitor in Arduino (baudrate is 115200), you will get some more information.